All Episodes

 Let me explain this to you.

-This is very, very simple, and it it it actually I'm glad you call because it provides me an excellent transition from this insipid question and answer session from Senator Byrd and Bob Gates.
+And actually, I'm glad you called because it provides me an excellent transition from this insipid question and answer session from Senator Bird and Bob Gates.

-Senator uh uh Mr. Gates, who attacked a 9-11?
+Mr. Gates, who attacked on 9-11?

-Osama Bin Laden, Senator.
+Osama bin Laden, Senator.

-How short people's memories are, and how little they might have known in the first place.
+How short people's memories are and how little they might have known in the first place.

 You see, ladies and gentlemen, to some people, the 9-11 attacks were a big deal.